chrisant996/clink/docs/clink.md

 ### Startup Cmd Script

 When Clink is injected, it looks for a `clink_start.cmd` script in the binaries directory and [profile directory](#filelocations).
-Clink automatically runs the script(s), if present, when the first CMD prompt is shown after Clink is injected.
+Clink automatically runs the script(s), if present, when the first CMD prompt is shown after Clink is injected and before any Lua scripts run.
 You can set the <code><a href="#clink_autostart">clink.autostart</a></code> setting to run a different command, or set it to "nul" to run no command at all.

 <a name="gettingstarted_customprompt"></a>